WRID>RIFF-WAVE

 [RIFF1991]

-specifies the following chunks for WAVE
+specifies the following chunks for WAVE files:

 See the chunk reference for a list of additional documented chunks.